-If you are researching your finance options, the market sells based on advertising "the best rate".
-But what they may omit to tell you about are the hidden costs, that lenders will lend different amounts, they assess income differently or more importantly how to structure your finance to suit your ongoing and future needs.
+If If you are researching your finance options, the market sells based on advertising "the best rate".
+But what they may not tell you are the hidden costs, that lenders will lend different amounts, they assess income differently or more importantly how to structure your finance to suit your ongoing and future needs.
 We will guide you through this rather critical decision-making process.

-Ween sure that the banks work harder for you to get your loan through.
+We ensure that the banks work harder for you to get your loan approved.
 Because we have access to many loan products across many institutions, we can often find alternative solutions for funding that some banks just can't access.

-Regulations in the broking industry are continuing to improve across Australia.
-Important changes that have occurred is ensuring banks are responsible in how much they lend borrowers.
+Regulations in the broking industry continuing to improve across Australia.
+Important changes that have occurred are ensuring banks are responsible in how much they lend borrowers.
 In saying that, the blanket rule they apply to all borrowers is not always fair, so we ensure your application to the bank is submitted to them putting your best case forward.

-We are in the business of building ongoing relationships withour clients and to think of your best interests, never those of the bank.
-We will also work with you and your service providers (real estate agent, conveyancer and lender) and sometimes your other professional affiliates (such as your accountant and financial planner) during this process, while ensuring we help you obtain the finance that best suits your circumstances and needs.
+We are in the business of building ongoing relationships with clients and to think of your best interests.
+We will also work with you and your service providers (real estate agent, conveyancer and lender), while ensuring we help you obtain the finance that best suits your circumstances and needs.

-By all means, please call the office for more information or clarification about your own circumstances.
+Please call us for more information on 1800 455 118 or clarification about vour own circumstances.